-The first quarter edition of Walmart Supplier News is now available for viewing.
-This digital edition is brought to you by Genco and is available by clicking here.
+The fourth quarter edition of Walmart Supplier News is now available for viewing.
+This digital edition is available by clicking here.
 Walmart Supplier News is published quarterly and is your source for insight and analysis of the business issues and trends involving Walmart, its trading partners and service companies.

 Want to check out older issues?
 Click here.

 Jonathan Gold serves as NRF’s vice president for supply chain and customs policy and he becomes the newest member of Commerce’s Advisory Committee on Supply Chain Competitiveness.